abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ## **Mathematical and statistical functions**

-!!!
-Info ""
 Many mathematical and statistical functions are available for `ndarray`s.

 ### **ndarray methods**

-!!!
-Info ""
 Some functions are simply `ndarray` methods, for example:

 ```py
 a = np.array([[-2.5, 3.1, 7], [10, 11, 12]])